stanfish/leetcode-downloader/README.md

 ![GitHub Logo](./cookie.png)

+(Note: need to escape if there is double quote " in cookie)

 ```
-# fetch the latest accepted submission of each question
+# fetch the latest accepted submission of each question to folder submission
 $ node fetchSubmission.js

-# fetch the description of each question
+# fetch the description of each question to folder problem
 $ node fetchQuestion.js

-# merge questions and accepted submissions
+# merge questions and accepted submissions to leetcode.txt
 $ node mergeQA.js
 ```